hallllow29/hallllow29/README.md

 # Pedro Antunes
-### Offensive Security Professional with a Deep Focus on Network Infrastructure
+### Cybersecurity Student & Practitioner
+*Focusing on the intersection of Offensive Security and Network Infrastructure*

 ---

 ### 👋 About Me

-I am a passionate cybersecurity professional from Portugal, specializing in the intersection of **offensive security** and **deep network infrastructure**.
+I am a passionate and driven cybersecurity student from Portugal, specializing in the intersection of **offensive security** and **deep network infrastructure**.
 I believe that to truly break a network, you must first understand how to build it.
 This dual focus is the core of my methodology.

 I actively hone these skills by performing penetration tests on platforms like Hack The Box and TryHackMe, while simultaneously building a robust networking foundation through my ongoing Cisco **CCNA** studies.
-My goal is to leverage my deep understanding of networking to perform realistic and impactful security assessments, helping organizations secure their core infrastructure from sophisticated threats.
+My goal is to begin a career where I can leverage my deep understanding of networking to perform realistic and impactful security assessments, helping organizations secure their core infrastructure from sophisticated threats.

 <br>